Melbourne Montessori School is a not for profit independent school and an incorporated entity under the Corporations Act 2001.

 The MMS Constitution, the Corporations Act and the relevant state and federal regulations pertaining to early childhood education and schools determine the governance structure.

-The Board meet on a monthly basis with the school executive, who are responsible for the day-to-day operations of the school.
+The Board meet on a monthly basis.
 The Members of the school community elect board members for a 2-year term, with the Board appointing the relevant office bearers, Chair, Deputy Chair, Finance Director and Company Secretary.
 Board members also sit on various working groups and hold other portfolios.
 All Board members volunteer their time and expertise.